barayuda/ReactNative-Tutor/README.md

   }
 });
 ```
+In the above code snippet, we have customized core ReactNative component MyComponent that takes prop 'addtext' as a parameter.
+It is a fundamental principle concept provided by React that ensures code reusability.
+MyComponent is a customized component that can be used anywhere within the app using the import statement.

 #### State
 We use a state for the data that is going to change over time.
 Consider state as mutable while props immutable in a React Native App.